Early results from GLASS-JWST. XI: Stellar masses and mass-to-light ratio of z>7 galaxies: Results and discussion

 As expected, the mass-to-light ratio correlates with the amplitude of the D4000 break, encoded in the color map, with more evolved systems showing higher \ml.
 Similar behavior is observed also with other galaxy properties that are indicative of the galaxy evolutionary stage, such as the specific SFR or age/2$\tau$\footnote{With the adopted parameterization, an age/2$\tau$ equal to 1 corresponds to the peak of the SFH, with lower and higher values characterizing the increasing and decreasing phase, respectively.}.

 Due to the large error bars, the limited size of the sample and incompleteness effects, it is difficult to assess or exclude an evolutionary trend.

 To gain some insight on this issue, we plot in Fig.~\ref{fig:ml} the predictions from the Santa Cruz semianalytic model \citep{somerville21}, showing a decreasing trend all the way to $z=10$.
-Our data encompass and somewhat exceed the predicted scatter in \ml.
-The range of predicted \ml~in the model correlates with the specific SFR, likely due to the combination of bursty and smooth SFHs.
-While observational uncertainties prevent us from drawing firm conclusions, the scatter that we observe is qualitatively consistent with this picture.
+Our data encompass and exceed the predicted scatter in \ml.
+The range of predicted \ml~in the model, spanning a factor of $\sim$10, correlates with the specific SFR, likely due to the combination of bursty and smooth SFHs.
+While observational uncertainties prevent us from drawing firm conclusions, the significantly larger scatter that we observe suggests that the simulations may underestimate the burstiness of mass growth.